TheGarkine/uAPI/README.md

 `-O[3]` will indicate mpy-cross to use the highest level of compression, read more about these in the mpy-cross documentation.

 ### Docker(-Compose)

-To build using the docker compose simply use, (don't forget to add `--build` if running the first time):
+To build using the docker compose, simply use (don't forget to add `--build` if running the first time):
 ```bash
 docker-compose up uapi-build
 ```